ikushum/100-days-of-Algorithm-Challenge/README.md

 11) **bits_war:** It takes any non-negative integer as a argument and returns it with it's digits in descending order.

 12) **largest_5_digit:** It returns the largest five digit sequence of number found within the number given.
 The number will be passed in as a string of only digits.
 It should return a five digit integer.

+13) **palindrome_chain_length:** It takes a positive number and returns the number of special steps needed to obtain a palindrome.
+The special step is: "reverse the digits, and add to the original number".